pchj/ModelEarth-RealityStream/path.md

 The parameters will be both shorthand ("bees") and paths ("input/bees/targets").

-Setting models to "all" could be the equivalent to "svc,rfc,lr,rbf,location-forest" The default model value might be "rbf" (Random Bits Forest) when blank.
+Setting the models parameter to "all" could be the equivalent to "svc,rfc,lr,rbf,location-forest" The default model value might be "rbf" (Random Bits Forest) when blank.

 **Parameter rules:**